Mixtape-Sessions/Shift-Share/Lab/Solutions-R.md

     F-test (1st stage), x: stat = 646.1     , p < 2.2e-16 , on 1 and 1,440 DoF.
                Wu-Hausman: stat =   0.138437, p = 0.709894, on 1 and 1,439 DoF.

-*Main IV Estimate:*
-*Standard Error:*

-*Lag Outcome IV Estimate:*
-*Standard Error:*

 *Comments:*

+The sum-of-shares control should be included because ADH is a setting with “incomplete shares” (i.e. the sum of shares I not constant across location-years).
+Without this control the SSIV will be using both the variation in shocks across industries and the average “size” of the shock through the sum of shares (unless the shocks are mean-zero, which you can see they are not).

 3. Interact the “sum-of-shares” control with year and add this control to both of the previous IV regressions.
-Comment on how both IV estimates change.
-Can you see why the interaction control is important?
+How do both IV estimates change?
+Can you see why, intuitively, the interaction control shifts the main IV estimate so much?

 ``` r
 # SSIV with Sum of Shares x Year